Emily-RoseSteyn/measuring-quality-of-life-gauteng/README.md

 Alternatively, if you are forking this repository, follow the instructions on the DVC docs to [add a remote](https://dvc.org/doc/command-reference/remote/add).

+**DVC Studio**
+In order to track experiments, DVC Studio is used.
+To set this up, one can run `dvc studio login --no-open` and follow the instructions.

 ## Pipeline

 1. [Data download](./data/README.md)